St Hilda's Collegiate School

-Saint Hilda's Collegiate School is a secondary school for girls in Dunedin, New Zealand.
+St Hilda's Collegiate School (SHCS) is a secondary school for girls in Dunedin, New Zealand.

 History

+Foundation

 Founded as an Anglican school in 1896 by the first bishop of Dunedin, Bishop Samuel Nevill and staffed by the Sisters of the Church.
-The sisters withdrew from the school in the 1930s.
+The sisters ran the school until 1931; when they were recalled back to England.
+The first lay Principal of St Hilda’s Collegiate School was Miss Dorothy Blackmore.
 St Hilda's is the only school of the Anglican Diocese of Dunedin.
 It is integrated into the New Zealand state school system.

 It has a roll of approximately 450 girls with around one third of the school being boarders from both around New Zealand and overseas.
 The school is named after Saint Hilda, a 7th-century English abbess remembered for the influential role she played in the Synod of Whitby.
 Saint Hilda is considered one of the patron saints of learning and culture, including poetry.

+At its inception, St Hilda's was situated at The Grange, the former home of John Hyde Harris.
+However the school roll grew, leading to St Hilda's Collegiate School relocating to the current site in 1900, bounded by Cobden Street, Heriot Row and Royal Terrace.
+During its initial years, St Hilda's provided education from kindergarten to senior school, and boys were able to attend the junior school.

+21st Century

-Occupying a site bounded by Cobden Street, Heriot Row and Royal Terrace, the original buildings have been demolished and the site redeveloped from the mid 20th century.
-Some of the new buildings were designed by Ted McCoy.
-The chapel includes copies of windows from the first chapel.
+The original buildings of St Hilda's have since been demolished, and the school campus redeveloped from the mid 20th century.
+Some of the buildings at St Hilda's were designed by Ted McCoy; the Chapel, Library, and Whitby redevelopment, alongside Te Waka Huia, were designed by Dwelling Architectural Design.

+In 2019, Te Waka Huia — also known as The Visual and Performing Arts Centre — was completed, winning the Architectural Designers of New Zealand (ADNZ) commercial/industrial award in 2020.

+The new uniform was introduced in 2022.

+2023 saw the Chapel, Library, and Whitby [cafeteria hall] renovations completed – which officially opened in February of 2024 – alongside the introduction of the new house names; Aston, Bentham, Richards, and Thomson.
+The current Chapel includes copies of the original stain glass windows from the first Chapel.

+In 2026, renovations started targeting the third floor laboratories, the semi-enclosed west stairs, and the roof; alongside the addition of a lift to access the fourth floor.

 Enrolment

-As a state-integrated school, Saint Hilda's Collegiate School charges New Zealand-resident students compulsory attendance dues plus requests voluntary donations.
+As a state-integrated school, St Hilda's Collegiate School charges New Zealand-resident students compulsory attendance dues plus requests voluntary donations.
 For the 2025 school year, the attendance dues payable is $2,472.50 per year while the requested donation is $1,620 per year.